iterative/dvc.org/content/docs/command-reference/remote/default.md

 specified, this command returns the name of the default remote.

-When reading (`name` is not provided), the value ise read from the system, global, repo and local configuration files by default, and options `--system`, `--global`, `--project`, and `--local` can be used to tell the command to read from only that location.
+When reading (`name` is not provided), the value ise read from the system, global, project and local configuration files by default, and options `--system`, `--global`, `--project`, and `--local` can be used to tell the command to read from only that location.